Cafayate Northwest Argentina, Argentina Travel Guide

 Lodging in accommodation with a kitchen offers the most control over meal preparation for specific dietary needs.

-This helps manage allergies or special requirements.
+This contributes to managing allergies or special requirements.

 Inquire at the local tourist office for current cooking class and food tour offerings.